Eleanor-Shellstrop/company_data/README.md

 This repo demostrates my ability to work with data on an eningeering level and on an analyst level.

+### Scenario

+You are recently hired to a company that hasn't been keeping all their records updated.
+You notice a CSV with all orders for the last 2 years, which is up to date.
+You also notice a CSV with contact people for the companies, but there are many more companies with orders than contacts on this file.
+Also, a database would be a better way to store these records.

+1. Create a program to scan all the CSVs in one folder.
+2. Update the tables to be clean and consistant.
+3. Extract the data to evaluate.
+4. Create visuals for the other departments.
+5. Make sure the program can update the data every time it's run when new info is added to the CSVs.

 **Spreadsheets**

 Data was generated through [Mockaroo](https://www.mockaroo.com).